MarilynKeller/SKEL/README.md

 }
 ```

+## License

+This code and model are available for non-commercial scientific research purposes as defined in the [LICENSE.txt](LICENSE.txt) file.

 # Contact

-For any question about SKEL loading, please contact skel@tuebingen.mpg.de.
+For any questions about SKEL loading, please contact skel@tuebingen.mpg.de.

 For commercial licensing, please contact ps-licensing@tue.mpg.de